Writing a Chronological Resume

 - If you are a recent graduate, start with your education section.
 State your degree, institution, city, state and date of graduation.
 Refrain from including high school in your education section.
 Don’t forget to mention what major you have.

-- Don’t forget your GPA if it’s over a 3.0, and related coursework if you wish.
+- Don’t forget your GPA if it’s over a 3.0 as well as related coursework, if you wish.

 - Include study abroad participation if it applies.